Birth control is any method used to prevent pregnancy. Another word for birth control is contraception.

 There are many different kinds of birth control.
 Each has pros and cons.
 Learning about all the methods will help you find one that is right for you.

 - IUDs are placed in the uterus by a doctor.
 There are two main types of IUDs—the copper IUD and the hormonal IUD.
+The hormonal IUD releases progestin.
+IUDs prevent pregnancy for 3 to 10 years, depending on the type.

 - Permanent birth control (sterilization) gives you lasting protection against pregnancy.
 A man can have a vasectomy, or a woman can have her tubes tied (tubal ligation).
 But this is only a good choice if you are sure that you don't want any (or any more) children.